makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 A DevKit costs between **$1500 to $3500** depending on the number of developer boards and programmers as well as the presence or absence of sensors/actuators.

 ## Legal considerations
 Patents, licenses, and <abbr title="non-disclosure agreement">NDAs</abbr> do not allow the use of Z-Wave chips and modules for other purposes than Z-Wave.
-Also, **Z-Wave devices can't be made on a non-Z-Wave chip**.
+Also, **Z-Wave devices must not be created on a non-Z-Wave chip**.
 This allows Sigma Designs to include the license fees (paying for protocol development, software, utilities, marketing) as part of the cost of chips and modules.

 In order to call your device Z-Wave compatible, you need to pass the **certification** (see below).